brhillman/dissertation/source/04_subgrid2.md

 treatment of unresolved variability.
-With overlap, rank correlation, and condensate distributions completely parameterized, an additional set of modified fields is created using the above described subcolumn generator, and referred to as “GEN-VAR-PARAM”.
+With overlap, rank correlation, and condensate distributions completely parameterized, an additional set of modified fields is created using the above described subcolumn generator, and referred to as "GEN-VAR-PARAM".
 In order to separately test the parameterization of overlap, rank correlation, and variability, another set of modified fields is created where the overlap, rank correlation, and gridbox variance is calculated at each gridbox directly from the CRM fields rather than parameterized.
-This case is referred to as “GEN-VAR-CALC” and represents the limit of performance that can be expected with this subcolumn generator.
+This case is referred to as "GEN-VAR-CALC" and represents the limit of performance that can be expected with this subcolumn generator.

 ![Raw (left) and normalized (right) condensate empirical density functions from